"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

-Mac actually offers two built-in methods for screen recording.
+Mac actually offers two built-in paths.

-- Record selected portion
+- Record a selected region

 - Toggle microphone on/off

-- Choose save location
+- Set save location

-- Set timer
+- Set a timer

 QuickTime Player